armanokka/armanokka/README.md

 ## Me
-I'm 18 y.o. from Karakalpakstan.
 I moved to the Russia in 2008 to for new opportunities and gorgeous nature.
 Currently I am studying at the ITMO university at the Saint-Petersburg, Russia.
 At the moment have an idea of travelling to the center of programming world after my graduation.

 ## Skills
   - Middle Golang with 1 year of commercial development experience